RealFlow/Swift-CheatSheet/README.md

 ### Protocols as Types

-  * Protocol you create will become a fully-fledged type for use in your code
-  * Thus, you can use protocol in many places, including:
+  * You can use protocol in many places, including:
     * As a parameter type or return type in a function, method or init
     * As a type of a constant, variable or property
     * As a type of items in an array, dictionary or other container